ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.5.4

+- Fix bug in context selection
+- Add example for visualization in Lovelace

 ## 3.5.3

 - Fix a couple of bugs in how context is used.